bxparks/AceSegment/README.md

         * `HardSpiFastInterface`
             * Hardware SPI using `digitalWriteFast()` to control the latch pin.
 * `TmiInterface`
-    * Thin-wrapper classes to communicating with LED modules using the TM1637 protocol.
+    * Thin wrapper classes to communicating with LED modules using the TM1637 protocol.
 Similar to I2C but not exactly the same.
     * Used by `Tm1637Module`.
     * There are 2 implementations: